-(3) Standards for Leased Energy or Conservation projects: A BETC may be granted to the owner of an energy or conservation project which leases the project for use in connection with a private or public sector building or activity.
+(3) Standards for a Leased Facility: A BETC may be granted to the owner of a facility who leases the facility for use in connection with a private or public sector building or activity.
 The lessee may operate the facility in conjunction with its own building or activity, or the building or activity of another as part of an energy service contract or other contractual agreement.